Acceleration of Ultrahigh Energy Particles from Fast Radio Bursts: The quasi-static and quasi-periodic plasma wake-waves

 As most FRBs are linearly polarized, we can express their vector potential as $a_y\left(\xi\right) = a_0 \sin\left(k\xi\right)$ for $-cT \le \xi \le 0$ with $k$ the wavenumber, where $cT \approx 10^6\lambda_0$.
 Equation$\,$(\ref{equ:equ8}) can be obtained by numerically with the Runge-Kutta method based on the Dormand-Prince (4, 5) pair \cite{RN34}.
-A typical solution shows in Figs.$\,$\ref{fig:fig1}(a1) - \ref{fig:fig1}(a4) for $a_0={10}^3$.
-The electrons with lower inertia are pushed by the intense longitudinal Lorentz force $-e{\beta_y}{B}$ of the pulse, piling up to form energetic electron peaks as shown in Fig.$\,$\ref{fig:fig1}(a2).
+A typical solution shows in Figs.$\,$\ref{fig:fig1}(a1)--\ref{fig:fig1}(a4) for $a_0={10}^3$.
+The electrons with lower inertia are pushed by the intense longitudinal Lorentz force $-e{\beta_{ey}}{B}$ of the pulse, piling up to form energetic electron peaks as shown in Fig.$\,$\ref{fig:fig1}(a2).
 In the meanwhile, the background ions are pulled forward by the strong Coulomb force of these electron sheets, which also form energetic ion sheets.
-There exists quasi-periodic electron - ion sheets (Fig.$\,$\ref{fig:fig1}(a2)) and the electrostatic field (Fig.$\,$\ref{fig:fig1}(a4)) between them, which co-moves with the pulse as a wake-wave.
+There exists quasi-periodic electron--ion sheets (Fig.$\,$\ref{fig:fig1}(a2)) and the electrostatic field (Fig.$\,$\ref{fig:fig1}(a4)) between them, which co-moves with the pulse as a wake-wave.
 The leading electron sheet at the pulse front ($\xi \sim 0$) is named as the front electron sheet (FES) in the following.
 Particles at density peaks possess extremely high Lorentz factors (Fig.$\,$\ref{fig:fig1}(a3)).
 Here, the ion motion is dominated by the space-charge force, placing them in the wakefield regime.
-When the electromagnetic pulse takes an even higher amplitude, ion motion is governed by the pulsed Lorentz force, with $\beta_yB \propto a_yB \propto \sin(2k\xi)$, within the piston regime.
-Figures$\,$\ref{fig:fig1}(b1) - \ref{fig:fig1}(b4) are the results with $a_0=10^5$.
-Electrons and ions simultaneously accumulate under the Lorentz force to form a second-harmonic density distribution, which is futher shaped by the electrostatic field of the plasma wave, as shown in Fig.$\,$\ref{fig:fig1}(b2).
+When the FRB pulse has a higher amplitude, both electron and ion motions are governed by the Lorentz force of the pulse with a period of $\lambda_0/2$, within the piston regime.
+Figures$\,$\ref{fig:fig1}(b1)--(b4) are the results with $a_0=10^5$.
+Electrons and ions simultaneously accumulate under the Lorentz force and are shaped by the electrostatic field of the plasma wave to form a modulated density distributions, as shown in Fig.$\,$\ref{fig:fig1}(b2).
 The plasma wave intensifies as the peak densities, Lorentz factors, and electrostatic field strength increase, while its period reduces to less than $\lambda_0/2$ (Fig.$\,$\ref{fig:fig1}(b4)).